AltChart.com

 Why most braille patterns have no fixed meaning

-It surprises most people: scroll past the alphabet above and the patterns stop being letters.
-A braille cell is a shape, not a character.
-Unicode encodes all 256 possible dot combinations purely by geometry — each one is named for the dots that are raised (⠧ is “dots-1236”), and that name is the whole definition.
+Many people are surprised when they scroll past the alphabet above and the patterns stop being letters.
+This is because a braille cell is a shape, not a character.
+Unicode simply catalogues all 256 possible dot combinations and names each one after the dots that are raised.
+The cell ⠧ is officially called "dots-1236", and that name is its entire definition.

-Meaning is supplied by whichever braille code is doing the reading.
-In English literary braille, dots 1-2-3-6 is the letter v — but the same cell means something different in French braille, in Nemeth mathematics notation, and in music braille.
-One alphabet of shapes, many languages laid on top.
-That is why this chart, like the Unicode standard itself, labels each pattern by its dot numbers rather than pretending to a universal meaning.
+Meaning comes from whichever braille code happens to be reading the cell.
+In English literary braille, dots 1-2-3-6 is the letter v.
+The very same cell stands for something else in French braille, in maths notation and in music braille.
+You can think of it as one alphabet of shapes with many languages laid on top, which is why this chart labels each pattern by its dot numbers, just as the Unicode standard does, rather than pretending there is one universal meaning.

-The cells using dots 7 and 8 (the bottom row) come from computer braille.
-A refreshable braille display needs exactly one cell per character on screen, so things literary braille writes with two cells — like the capital sign ⠠ before a letter — get folded into a single cell instead: dot 7 added to ⠧ makes ⡧, a one-cell capital V. Screen readers rely on this to keep braille aligned with the text under the cursor.
+So what about dots 7 and 8 on the bottom row?
+Those come from computer braille.
+A refreshable braille display needs exactly one cell for every character on screen, so anything literary braille spells with two cells gets squeezed into one.
+A capital V, normally written as the capital sign ⠠ followed by ⠧, becomes the single cell ⡧ with dot 7 added.
+Screen readers rely on that trick to keep the braille lined up with the text under the cursor.